 Cover the lid with ready-made filler (you can buy it in pots from hardware or pound shops).
 This is where kids might need a helping hand to mould it into a gentle mound of snow.

-Then, using your forefinger, gently work in some ‘Frost’ glitter (from Tattered Lace at Create & Craft) to make the snow glisten realistically.
+Then, using your forefinger, gently work in some sparkling glitter – white or silver is perfect – to make the snow glisten realistically.
 It’s always a good idea when working with glitter to use it over a sheet of paper that you’ve made a fold in.
-Then you can easily tip it back into your glitter pot.
+Then you can easily tip it back into your glitter pot!

 While the filler is still workable, place some Christmas cake decorations into your snow on the lid.
-You could even use any tiny toys that suit the occasion.
-It also helps to use tweezers when you’re placing very small objects — especially if any repositioning is required!
+You could use tiny toys that suit the occasion, cake toppers, or any other mini festive figurines or objects!
+It also helps to use tweezers when you’re placing very small objects, especially if any re-positioning is required!

-If you’d like to make a snowman, I found that the most effective way to make a firm body for him is to mould the filler round a walnut or a tiny oval-shaped garden stone.
-But as the snowman’s head is much smaller, just roll the filler into a small ball.
-Raid the kitchen cupboard to find a clove for a nose.
-Black peppercorns work well for the button eyes.
+If you’d like to make a snowman, the most effective way to make a firm body for him is to mould the filler round a walnut or a tiny oval-shaped garden stone.
+As the snowman’s head is much smaller, just roll the filler into a small ball.
+You can raid the kitchen cupboard to find a clove for a nose, and black peppercorns work well for the button eyes!